krishna426426/Module-4-Ansible/README.md

 NETCONF connection is also available in Ansible.
 Using “netconf-config” module in ansible allows the user to send a configuration XML file to a networking device and detects if there was a configuration change.

 Step 1.
-To configure an interface description using NETCONF, on the Windows host, open **Sublime Text** from the Start menu, create a new file and enter the following into the window:
+To configure an interface description using NETCONF, on the desktop, open **Sublime Text** from the Start menu, create a new file and enter the following into the window:

 ```
 ---